-Set in the 1960’s, Blood Brothers, a musical by Liverpudlian playwright Willy Russell, revolves around twin boys Mickey (Sean Jones) and Edward (Jay Worley) born into a poor family and separated at birth, brought up in completely different social environments in the city.
+Set in the 1960’s, Blood Brothers, a musical by Liverpudlian playwright Willy Russell, revolves around twin boys Mickey (Sean Jones) and Edward (Joe Sleight) born into a poor family and separated at birth, brought up in completely different social environments in the city.
 Social status stories are a speciality for Willy Russell, given that he wrote Blood Brothers hot off the heels of the hugely successful “Educating Rita”.

 Meanwhile his brother Edward is brought up as the only child of the wealthy Lyons family, Mrs Johnstone’s employers who live nearby, after Mrs Lyons (Paula Tappenden) persuaded Mrs Johnstone to hand over one of her twins at birth.
 Mrs Johnstone couldn’t afford to keep both children, and Mrs Lyons wasn’t able to conceive a child of her own, so the agreement seems beneficial to both at first.
 That is until Mickey and Edward meet each other at the age of seven years old and immediately become best friends and “blood brothers”.